MicrosoftDocs/dynamics365smb-docs-pr.en-nz/financials/finance-create-cost-budgets.md

 ms.date: 07/01/2017
 ms.author: sgroespe
 ms.translationtype: HT
-ms.sourcegitcommit: cfe0eed4090ef458e774da8d0bc03910247570d7
+ms.sourcegitcommit: bec0619be0a65e3625759e13d2866ac615d7513c
-ms.openlocfilehash: 19fbfd60beb973dc65a09b7bfeee95b976a89905
+ms.openlocfilehash: 25094427b1e87002de11afad487ecd09a8af2e30
 ms.contentlocale: en-nz
-ms.lasthandoff: 12/14/2017
+ms.lasthandoff: 01/30/2018

 ---
 # <a name="creating-cost-budgets"></a>Creating Cost Budgets
 Budgeting in cost accounting resembles budgeting in the general ledger.
 A cost budget is created based on cost types just as a budget for the general ledger is created based on general ledger accounts.

 A cost budget is created for a certain period of time, for example, a fiscal year.
 You can create as many cost budgets as needed.
 You can create a new cost budget manually, or by importing a cost budget, or by copying an existing cost budget as the budget base.
-For more information, see [How to: Create G/L Budgets](finance-how-create-budgets.md).
+For more information, see [Create G/L Budgets](finance-how-create-budgets.md).

 You use the following windows to create and analyse cost budgets.
 Choose the ![Search for Page or Report](media/ui-search/search_small.png "Search for Page or Report icon") icon to find a window, and then read the tooltip for each.